 - Tucson Mountain Park covers approximately 20,000 acres that host hiking and mountain biking trails, historic sites, and a campground (10 miles)

 - Pima Air & Space Museum is one of the largest non-government funded aviation and space museums in the world.
-It features over 350 historical aircrafts, from a Wright Flyer to a 787 Dreamliner (11 miles)
+It features over 350 historical and modern aircrafts, from a Wright Flyer to a 787 Dreamliner (11 miles)